Server data from the Official MCP Registry

 every shipped module at 100%.ruff (full ruleset).
 Type checking: mypy --strict on the

 runs on every push.
-Test counts and coverage percentages above are
+The coverage percentage above is the number a

-the numbers a git clone && uv run pytest produces on the current
+git clone && uv run nox -s cov produces on the current HEAD; if you

 DCO sign-off required (git commit -s).
 No copyright assignment.